CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexClusterAllOf.md

 `func (o *HyperflexClusterAllOf) UnsetDnsServers()`

 UnsetDnsServers ensures that no value is present for DnsServers, not even an explicit nil
+### GetEncryptionStatus

+`func (o *HyperflexClusterAllOf) GetEncryptionStatus() string`

+GetEncryptionStatus returns the EncryptionStatus field if non-nil, zero value otherwise.

+### GetEncryptionStatusOk

+`func (o *HyperflexClusterAllOf) GetEncryptionStatusOk() (*string, bool)`

+GetEncryptionStatusOk returns a tuple with the EncryptionStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEncryptionStatus

+`func (o *HyperflexClusterAllOf) SetEncryptionStatus(v string)`

+SetEncryptionStatus sets EncryptionStatus field to given value.

+### HasEncryptionStatus

+`func (o *HyperflexClusterAllOf) HasEncryptionStatus() bool`

+HasEncryptionStatus returns a boolean if a field has been set.

 ### GetFltAggr

 `func (o *HyperflexClusterAllOf) GetFltAggr() int64`